CallanVass/API_webserver_project/README.md

 Since it's a relational database, we need a way to *relate* tables to one another.
 This is done by the use of foregin keys within the tables themselves whenever a connection is established between two tables.
 For instance, the Internships table has two foreign keys: user_id and company_id.
 The definition of these keys establishes the relationship within the database.
 However it's to be noted that not every table relates to every other table.
 Users doesn't relate to Companies, and vice versa.
 Their only connection is through the Internships table.

-Although tables are created at the API (Flask) level, they must still relate on a database level.
-Luckily, SQLAlchemy gives us a way to create the connections so that they exist on a database level while still being accessible via Flask.
+Although tables are created at the API (Flask) level, they exist on a database level.
+Luckily, SQLAlchemy gives us a way to create the connections that are accessible and mutable via Flask.

 ## R10: Describe the way tasks are allocated and tracked in your project